Overcoming negative thinking

 Alex Speed

-Emotional responses, big reactions, explosive behaviour where there could – and should – have been an easy fix.
-We all know, in theory, how we are supposed to behave at work, and how we are supposed to get things done – but in real life people can be messy.
+We all know (at least in theory…) how we are supposed to behave at work, and how we are supposed to get things done – but in real life, people can be messy!

-There are some who can compartmentalise – who can completely separate who they are in their personal lives and who they are at work…there are even some managers who demand that their team “leave their feelings at the door” and “don’t bring their personal worries to work” – but that’s just not realistic for most people, is it?
+Some people are better than others at compartmentalising; they can completely separate their personal lives from who they are at work…there are even some managers who demand that their team “leave their feelings at the door” and “don’t bring their personal worries to work” – but that’s just not realistic for most people, is it?

 Work isn’t something we can do without having feelings – but it is important that we manage them, and our reactions, to foster healthy working environments.

-As the messy, multi-faceted things that we are, people react – and those reactions are heavily influenced by our perception of the situation.
-We might not be able to control every situation – but we can definitely have more control over our perception.
+We might not be able to control every situation – but we can definitely have more control over our perception of it.

 The ABC technique explained